Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 This eight-session course offers an engaging exploration of Aeschylus’ Oresteia—the groundbreaking trilogy that reshaped Ancient Greek tragedy.
 Through dynamic discussions, close readings, and visual aids, we’ll unpack Aeschylus' plays (Agamemnon, The Libation Bearers, and The Eumenides) examining their brutal conflicts, moral dilemmas, and ultimate vision of justice.
 Along the way, we’ll investigate Greek tragedy’s origins, Aeschylus’ revolutionary innovations, and how these ancient dramas still resonate today.
 No prior knowledge or homework required—just a willingness to debate fate, fury, and the first courtroom drama in Western literature!

-• Session 3: Aeschylus, the Father of Tragedy
+Week 2 Session 3: Aeschylus, The Father of Tragedy

 Required Texts